MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ## Default profile

-Sets the default profile which opens by typing `ctrl+t` or by clicking the '+' icon.
+Sets the default profile which opens by typing `ctrl+shift+t` or by clicking the '+' icon.

 **Property name:** `defaultProfile`